davidarchanjo/spring-certified-developer-study-guide/README.md

 ## AUTO-CONFIGURATION
 Auto-configuration is a mechanism in which Spring automatically configures an application based on the dependencies found on its classpath.

-When every Spring Boot application boots up, it tries to read in .properties from 17 hard-coded locations and as well as, and mainly, it reads the `spring.factories` file.
-This file comes from the [org.springframework.boot:spring-boot-autoconfigure](https://github.com/spring-projects/spring-boot/tree/main/spring-boot-project/spring-boot-autoconfigure/src/main/java/org/springframework/boot/autoconfigure) dependency and is located under the META-INF folder of the spring-boot-autoconfigure.jar.
+When every Spring application boots up, Spring tries to read in properties from 17 locations in addition to the `spring.factories` file.

+In a nutshell, `spring.factories` file is **the file** that Spring automatically loads when booting up.
+It contains reference to many configuration classes and is located in `META-INF` of the [org.springframework.boot:spring-boot-autoconfigure](https://github.com/spring-projects/spring-boot/tree/main/spring-boot-project/spring-boot-autoconfigure/src/main/java/org/springframework/boot/autoconfigure) dependency.

-To make the auto-configuration mechanism work, Spring makes use of a predefined @Conditional-based annotation set.
-We can apply @Conditional-based annotation to any bean-component declared with the @Component, @Service, @Repository, or @Controller annotations.
+@Conditional-based annotations are one of the key pieces that makes Spring auto-configuartion mechanism work.
+We can apply @Conditional-based annotations to the commons Spring component, @Bean, @Component, @Service, @Repository and @Controller.

 [@Conditional](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/Conditional.html) - used to indicate that a given component is only eligible for registration based on a defined condition;